 The keytool command will generate a key store, which requires a password to open.
 Inside the key store, a key, oracle.irm.wrap, will be stored, and access to this key requires an additional password.

 To create a key store for Oracle IRM:

-- 1. Run the WLSEnv script to set the environment: - UNIX operating system cd MW_HOME/wlserver_10.3/server/bin ./setWLSEnv.sh
+- Run the setWLSEnv script to set the environment: - UNIX script:

+'''

+MW_HOME/wlserver_10.3/server/bin/setWLSEnv.sh

+'''